 Africa’s Talking provides a sandbox where we can develop and test our implementation of their payment API.
 To get started, let’s create a payment product that we will be using to receive payment from the user.
 The product name will be used when creating a payment request.
 Enter the product name e.g. Apewe Fish and press submit.

 The last thing we need to set-up is the payment channel; this will act as your business number or pay bill number.
 To set it up, click on the three dots on your product and click add channel.
 After you have added a channel click submit.

 A callback URL is used to notify us when the user has authorized the payment or not.
 Africa’s Talking API uses Notification to notify you when something has occurred.
 In the case of payment, they use Payment Notification.
 We will cover this in the next part of our subsequent article.

-Let's now generate an API key which helps Africa's Talking authenticate requests that you make to their APIs.
+Let’s now generate an API key that helps Africa’s Talking authenticate requests that you make to their APIs.
 To generate the API key head over to the Settings section of the Dashboard, enter your account password and an API key will be generated for you.